Quantum16Xy/Quantum16Xy/README.md

 - 👋 Hi, I’m Quantum
-- 👀 I’m interested in pogramming, medicine and bioinformatics
+- 👀 I’m interested in programming, medicine and bioinformatics
 - 🌱 I’m currently learning medicine
 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me: either via email (xmutnauq@protonmail.com) or discord (Quantum#3627)